1. WHO IS RESPONSIBLE AND WHO IS OUR DATA PROTECTION OFFICER?

 If your personal data is incorrect or incomplete, you have a right to have it rectified;

-On the basis of the so-called “right to be forgotten”, you can demand the erasure of your personal data unless there is a duty of retention.
-The right to erasure is not an unqualified right.
+On the basis of the so-called “right to be forgotten”, you can in specific cases demand the erasure of your personal data.
 We are entitled, for example, to continue processing your personal data if such processing is required in order to comply with our legal obligations or to establish, exercise or defend legal claims;

 This right includes restricting the usage or the manner of the usage.
 This right is limited to specific cases and applies in particular when: (a) the data is incorrect; (b) the processing is unlawful and you oppose the erasure; (c) we no longer require the data but you need the data to establish, exercise or defend your rights.
 If processing is restricted, we may continue to store but not use the data.
 We keep a list of those who have exercised their right to restrict processing in order to ensure this restriction;

 (5) Right to data portability, Art.
 20 GDPR